-• As this site is located partly within an SPA, any plan or proposal for this site will be subject to appropriate assessment.
+- As this site is located partly within an SPA, any plan or proposal for this site will be subject to appropriate assessment. - That land uses within the TOU2 tourism zoning at the lakeside are limited to water compatible uses.

 The strategy for the sustainable growth of the village and its community is through consolidation and regeneration that promotes compact sequential growth and supports and strengthens a sustainable village community and its rural hinterland.
 This will be achieved by encouraging small scale growth in areas which make a positive contribution to the overall enhancement of the village and sustains it into the future.
 In line with this approach and to promote vibrant rural villages, village growth areas have been identified which provide opportunities and choice for development, including small scale commercial, enterprise, community, services/facilities as well as small scale cluster housing, all of which offer a viable and attractive option for rural living within a village community and setting.